gmukku/gmukku/README.md

 - 👀 I’m interested in AI/LLMs, Product Management and Responsbile AI
 - 🌱 I’m currently learning Gen AI, Fine-Tuning and Product Management
 - 💞️ I’m looking to collaborate on projects that intersect real-life use-cases with AI/Gen AI
-- 📫 How to reach me https://www.linkedin.com/in/goutam-mukku or gmukku@andrew.cmu.edu
+- 📫 How to reach me https://www.linkedin.com/in/goutam-mukku or gmukku@andrew.cmu.edu or goutambharadwajm@gmail.com
 - ⚡ Fun fact: Enjoys football, workout, food!(Tasting and Cooking :))), Mixed Martial Arts

 <!---